dwiknrd/llm_qna/README.md

 Happy QnA-ing over your structured data with LLMs!
 If you have any questions, issues, or suggestions, please don't hesitate to reach out.

+## Additional

+To see full version of LLM coursebook you can visit: https://github.com/dwiknrd/llm_coursebook